Marcos Ugarte

-Marcos Ugarte (born December 2, 1992) is an American soccer player who plays as a midfielder.
+Marcos Ugarte (born December 2, 1992) is an American former soccer player who played as a midfielder, and currently serves as an assistant coach for USL Championship club Rhode Island FC.

 Career

 Youth and college

 Ugarte played high school soccer at the Providence Country Day School and then went off to college soccer at Providence College and the University of Michigan between 2011 and 2014.

 Ugarte also appeared for Premier Development League club Michigan Bucks between 2013 and 2014.

 Professional

 Ugarte signed with United Soccer League club Rochester Rhinos on March 26, 2015.

 Ugarte missed 2017 due to injury, before joining Danish side Ringkøbing IF in 2018.
 On December 19, 2018, Ugarte joined Birmingham Legion FC after attending an open tryout for the club.